kfoozminus/cheatsheets/kubernetes.md

 - now each pod gets its matching dns subdomain as `podname.service-domain`
 - another example of pod dns : `web-0.nginx.jennyns.svc.kube.local`
 - statefulset adds a label to each pod - `statefulset.kubernetes.io/pod-name` (helps to attach service)
-- there's another label i can see - `controller-revision-hash` QJenny
+- there's another label i can see - `controller-revision-hash` UJenny

 - pods are created 0 to n-1, deleted n-1 to 0
 - after web-1 is created, if web-0 is failed, web-2 won't be launched before web-0 is relaunched